ClaudioESSilva/claudioessilva.github.io/content/post/2020-02-04-temporarily-enable-tls-1-0-1-1-be-sure-you-check-this-keys.md

 ### Digging on the interwebs...again

-Using my <em>google-fu</em> skills lead me to all of the 99% of the posts about this error message where they just talk about the 4 registry keys (for each version) that need to be changed.
+Using my *google-fu* skills lead me to all of the 99% of the posts about this error message where they just talk about the 4 registry keys (for each version) that need to be changed.
 I gave up when I was already on the third/fourth page of results.
 Yes, I was starting to think I was crazy :-)
 I decided to request some help from a colleague of the Windows team.
 I needed a different pair of eyes to be sure that I wasn't missing something.

 ### I was not seeing the obvious